 They are both widely used in the packaging and labelling industry due to their hard-wearing qualities, their resistance to water and chemicals and their flexibility for squeezable packaging.

 But while the practical aspects of using synthetic materials are unquestionable – what about the esthetics?
+When do you go for a clear synthetic label?

 I have been curious to see how popular this type of packaging is at the moment and what is the deciding factor for using it.
 Is there a rule that applies?
 What content silently screams for a see-through label?
 How can you be sure this is for you?
 I looked at many different products and here is my conclusion: